ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ## Conclusion

 We have now created a stateful precompile from scratch with the precompile generation tool.
-We hope that this is a useful tool to the community!
+We hope you had fun and learned a little more about the Subnet-EVM.
 Now that you have created a simple stateful precompile, we urge you to create one of your own.
 If you have an idea for a stateful precompile that may be useful to the community, feel free to create a fork of the Subnet-EVM and create a pull request.